WFXL: History

 On February 28, 2013, Barrington Broadcasting announced the sale of its entire group, including WFXL, to the Sinclair Broadcast Group.
 The sale was completed on November 25.
 The station's second digital subchannel began carrying programming from Sinclair's American Sports Network syndication package starting with its inaugural broadcast on August 30, 2014.
-As a result of subsequent acquisitions by the Sinclair Broadcast Group, WFXL is sister to company-owned station clusters in Pensacola, Florida–Mobile, Alabama, Gainesville, Florida, and Tallahassee, Florida.
+As a result of subsequent acquisitions by the Sinclair Broadcast Group, WFXL became a sister station to company-owned clusters in Pensacola, Florida–Mobile, Alabama, Gainesville, Florida, and Tallahassee, Florida.

 In 2024, Sinclair and Marquee Broadcasting, owner of WSWG and WSST-TV in the Albany market, entered into joint sales and shared services agreements allowing Marquee to provide sales, programming, and other services to WFXL-TV.

 News operation

-As a typical Fox affiliate with a weeknight prime time newscast, WFXL airs five hours of local news a week.
-Along with WALB, WFXL is one of two stations in Albany to produce local news that actually focus on the city (WSWG, the market's CBS affiliate, began to produce market-specific newscasts in 2019, but had for most of its existence carried the newscasts of former sister station WCTV in the Tallahassee, Florida market as a semi-satellite of that station).
+Previously, as a typical Fox affiliate with a weeknight prime time newscast, WFXL aired five hours of local news a week.
+Along with WALB, WFXL was formerly one of two stations in Albany to produce local news that actually focused on the city (WSWG, the market's CBS affiliate, began to produce market-specific newscasts in 2019, but had for most of its existence carried the newscasts of former sister station WCTV in the Tallahassee, Florida, market as a semi-satellite of that station).

-To offer comprehensive severe weather coverage, WFXL purchased the most technologically advanced and powerful computerized weather system available in 2007.
+To offer comprehensive severe weather coverage, WFXL purchased a more technologically advanced and powerful computerized weather system in 2007.
 This included access to live Doppler weather radar capabilities from the National Weather Service site at Moody Air Force Base and an automated severe weather warning system.

-In September 2008, WFXL gave its newscasts a new look by means of updating it graphic package and the construction of a new set.
+In September 2008, WFXL gave its newscasts a new look by updating its graphics package and constructing a new set.
 At the same time, it added a half-hour to its weeknight prime time news at 10.
 It had aired, at one point, a weeknight newscast at 6:30 that competed with the national news shows on the big three stations.
-However, on September 19, 2011, WFXL replaced this newscast with a two-hour comedy block of syndicated programming.
-On October 24, 2011, it added a fourth hour to its weekday morning show which can now be seen from 5 until 9 a.m.
+However, on September 19, 2011, WFXL replaced this newscast with a two-hour block of syndicated programming.
+On October 24, 2011, it added a fourth hour to its weekday morning show which aired from 5 until 9 a.m.

 On January 22, 2016, WFXL dropped its four-hour morning show and replaced it with syndicated and E/I programming.
 This was followed in April 2016 with the cancellation of the station's half-hour weekend newscasts.
-Concurrently, production of the station's weeknight primetime newscasts were shifted to Macon sister station WGXA; all news and weather duties are now handled at WGXA, while local reporters are still assigned to Albany to provide coverage of the Southwestern Georgia area.
+Concurrently, production of the station's weeknight primetime newscasts were shifted to Macon sister station WGXA; all news and weather duties were now handled at WGXA.

 As of February 2023, WFXL has shuttered its news operation.
-No local news originates from WFXL or its Macon sister station WGXA.
-The Sinclair-produced show The National Desk airs weekdays from 6 to 9 a.m. and nightly from 10 p.m. to midnight.
+Instead of local newscasts, the Sinclair-produced news show The National Desk airs weekdays from 6 to 9 a.m. and nightly from 10 p.m. to midnight.